aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 - `subnetID`: subnet with internet connectivity.
 Select subnet in default VPC if unsure.
 If you specify a different `instanceType`, ensure that it is available in AZ subnet you select.
 - `ingressIPv4`: allowed IPv4 source prefix, e.g. `1.2.3.4/32`.
 Get source IP from [https://checkip.amazonaws.com](https://checkip.amazonaws.com)
 - `ingressIPv6`: allowed IPv6 source prefix.
 Use `::1/128` to block all incoming IPv6 access
-- `assignStaticIP`: option to assign a static internet IPv4 address by associating EC2 instance with [Elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html).
+- `assignStaticIP`: as the auto-assigned public IP address changes every time EC2 instance is stopped and started, this option associates a static public IPv4 address using [Elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html).
 There is a small hourly charge when instance is stopped.
-For more information, see [Elastic IP Addresses on Amazon EC2 Pricing, On-Demand Pricing page](http://aws.amazon.com/ec2/pricing/on-demand/).
+For more information, see [Elastic IP Addresses on Amazon EC2 Pricing, On-Demand Pricing page](https://aws.amazon.com/ec2/pricing/on-demand/).
 Default is `No`
+- `displayPublicIP`: set this to `No` if you provision EC2 instance in a subnet that will not receive [public IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#concepts-public-addresses).
+Default is `Yes`
 - `volumeSize`: EBS root volume size.
 Value must be equal or larger than AMI snapshot size
 - `deviceName`: [device name](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/device_naming.html)
 - `listenPort`: NICE DCV server TCP/UDP listen ports.
 Default is `8443`